Robert L. Belknap: Biography

-Belknap was born in New York City on December 23, 1929 to lawyer Chauncey Belknap and his wife Dorothy Lamont, daughter of United States Secretary of Commerce and head of the American Iron and Steel Institute Robert P. Lamont.
+Belknap was born in New York City on December 23, 1929 to attorney Chauncey Belknap IV, a name partner of Patterson Belknap Webb & Tyler, and his wife Dorothy Lamont, daughter of United States Secretary of Commerce Robert P. Lamont.
 He was educated at the Buckley School, Philips Exeter Academy, and graduated from Princeton University in 1951.
-At Princeton, he roomed with Allen Dulles and was a member of the Quadrangle Club.
+At Princeton, he was a member of the Quadrangle Club.
 He received his M.A. from the School of International and Public Affairs, Columbia University and Ph.D. from Columbia University following army service.
 He also studied at the University of Paris and the University of Leningrad.

 Belknap began teaching at Columbia in 1956, and served as interim dean in 1975, and director of the Harriman Institute from 1977 to 1980.
 A scholar of Russian literature, he specialized in the works of Fyodor Dostoevsky, notably on The Brothers Karamazov.
 His work is considered as one of the best studies on Dostoevsky produced by the present generation of scholars.

 Belknap served as chairman of the board of the Brearley School.

 Belknap was married to historian and academic Cynthia Whittaker.
 He was a longtime resident of Wilton, Connecticut, and Cliff Island, Maine.
+He had two sisters, Barbara Belknap, a former principal of St. Luke's School, and Louise Belknap Carter.

-He died on March 17, 2014, in New York City.
+Belknap died on March 17, 2014, in New York City.